laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 This is only 1 of many solutions because the game collapses to the defender standing there 100% of the time, which just makes the game a draw no matter what the attacker does, except the attacker needs to choose a strategy such that the defender doesn't want to do anything else.
-The end result is that the game is an overall draw.
+The end result is that this subgame is an overall draw.

-So now let's consider the step in game where (attacker health, defender health, turns left) = (5, 5, 2).
-We're still in sudden death life values, but we're allowing for another subgame after this one in case nothing hit.
+Now let's consider the step in game where (attacker health, defender health, turns left) = (5, 5, 2).
+We're still in sudden death life values, but we're allowing for another subgame after this one in case no attack hit in the first turn.
 We now get a payoff matrix that depends on the values on possible future games.
-Note that if the turn passes to the defender, we have to invert the probability back to the perspective of the attacker.
+Note that if the turn would pass to the defender, we have to invert the probability back to the perspective of the attacker.
 For example, if a transition to another game would have the defender winning 75% in that other game, the attacker's payoff here for going into that transition would be 25%.

 | Step in (5, 5, 2) | Stand                      | Duck              | Jab      |